As of 2021 -02-23 The Crowdfunding Widget is not longer available.

 How author can see and redeem crowdfunding credits

-On their user homepage, authors can see the credits they received from donations of third parties (next to prepaid credits and karma credits).
+On their user homepage, authors can see the credits they received from donations of third parties (next to prepaid credits).
 See screenshot below.
 The credits can be used to pay any JMIR invoice, or can be cashed out if it exceeds US$2500.

 Disabling the Crowdfunding Widget